With you through life’s journey...

 We are with those who need a helping hand...

-Social Security administers the Supplemental Security Income (SSI) program, which is a program that provides income support to people with disabilities and people who are age 65 or older, or an adult or child with a disability or blindness.
+Social Security administers the Supplemental Security Income (SSI) program, which is a program that provides monthly payments to people with low income and financial resources, who are 65 or older, or an adult or child with a disability or blindness.
 Visit www.ssa.gov/ssi to learn more.
 U.S. Treasury general funds, not the Social Security trust funds, pay for SSI.

 And we will be there for years to come...